MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/understand-use-cases.md

 Sometimes the answer is, *We want to solve this problem for all Teams users everywhere.* If that is the case for you, spend some time understanding [what it takes to get published to AppSource](~/concepts/deploy-and-publish/appsource/prepare/submission-checklist.md).

+## Understand the limitations of the app

+Knowing the limitations of the apps in terms of data accessibility and data residency requirement will help you design better apps.
+This is important, as having information on who owns the data and availability of APIs impacts the solution architecture.
+Again, ask relevant questions, such as:

+* What are the challenges with back end integration of the current app?
+* Who owns the back end data?
+In-house or third-party.
+* Are there firewalls that impact the functioning of the app?
+* Does it have APIs?

 ## Provide authentication

 You must identify early on if you need to protect the services you are exposing and at what level.
 Remember, the web services exposed in your Teams app are publicly available over the internet.
 So, if you need to secure them start thinking about it now.
+If you need a solution that requires you to provide guest access for users outside the tenant, access restrictions and permissions need to be placed to protect confidential information.
+You will need to design apps considering the limitations that come with guest user access.
+Therefore, ask questions, such as:

+* Will the users access different views of data based on their roles?
+* Is there PII involved?
+* Will the interactions also be based on the user roles?
+* Will external users access the app?

 ## Build entire app within Teams